The Best Digital Meat Thermometer

 Like most of today’s technology, digital kitchen thermometers have a range of features.
 Some of the thermometers we tested, like the Lavatools Javelin, were as simple as opening up the package and inserting the probe.
 Others were more complex, like the iDevices Kitchen Thermometer, which involved downloading an app that uses a bluetooth connection to track the temperature on your phone or tablet from as far as 150 feet away.

-What to look for when buying a digital thermometer
+What to look for before purchasing

 With so many thermometers on the market, it’s helpful to know what to look for to suit your kitchen needs.
 We recommend using the following metrics when shopping for a digital kitchen thermometer.